bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-descartes.md

 </figure>

-This provides us with a procedure for decoding a number step by step.
-Multiplications are undone by using floored division and additions by finding the remainder.

-It goes something like this.
+This provides us with a procedure for decoding a number step by step, which goes something like this.

 1. Begin with the number we want to decode.